thoughtbot/shoulda/README.md

 ## Overview

-As a meta gem, the `shoulda` gem doesn't contain any code of its own but rather brings in behavior from two other gems:
+As an umbrella gem, the `shoulda` gem doesn't contain any code of its own but rather brings in behavior from two other gems:

 * [Shoulda Context]
 * [Shoulda Matchers]